EggspressBlog/Eggspress/my_posts/getting_started/quick-start.md

 ![Eggspress racers crossing the finish line](finish.jpeg)

 ## Further reading
 We've only scratched the surface in this Quick Start guide.

 Eggspress comes choc full of features, some of which drastically improve the authoring experience.

-We've provided some additional posts in the **Related Posts** section below.
-You might also want to check out the [Getting Started](/getting-started) guide if you need more guidance or want more details about what we just did.
+In the **Related Posts** section below, we link a few helpful posts you may wish to read to get the most out of Eggspress.

 As always, your feedback is welcome.

 You can leave your feedback, report a bug, ask questions, or even suggest new features by using your Github account to [create an issue](https://github.com/dentonzh/Eggspress/issues/new).

 ![First place racer](winner.jpeg)